Gabryel-lima/Block-Bricks-Public/Block-Bricks.md

 ## Learn More

-For a deeper dive into the game's backend and reinforcement learning integration, please see the [Block-Bricks Documentation](./Block-Bricks.md).
+For a deeper dive into the game's backend and reinforcement learning integration, please see the [Block-Bricks-Documentation](./Block-Bricks-Doc.md).